WallyS02/AWS-DevOps-Essentials/README.md

 ### Glacier
 Glacier is a storage service for long-term data archiving.
 It suits rarely accessed data in exchange for low costs of storing.

-Storage classes are the same as the classes for archives in S3, see S3.

 Glacier consists of:
 * **Vaults** - container for archives \(analogous to S3 bucket\)
 * **Archives** - single object \(file, zip, backup\) up to 40 TB in size